 To figure out what solution you'll need without having a professional site walk you'll need to determine a few things about your environment.

 First, determine how much square footage you are looking to cover with the boosted signal.
 Our HiBoost kits are designed to cover up to the square footage of the indicated kit (in the thousands).
 For example, the Home 4K is designed to cover up to 4,000 square feet in optimal conditions.

 Next, we need to assess the signal you are receiving around the site that needs to be brought indoors.
 To do this you will need to determine the decibel reading outside.
 This chart provides a rough estimation that is simple to understand.
 It is important to understand that each phone maker uses a different algorithm so this is just a rough estimation.

-If you are receiving less than -80 dB outdoors you will need a stronger booster to get up to quality service.
+If you are receiving less than -80 dB outdoors (typically between 2 and 3 bars) you will need a stronger booster to get up to quality service.
 We typically recommend our Home 10K or 15K, even for smaller sized buildings, when the outdoor signal is this poor because the boosters themselves are more powerful than the Home 4K.
 If you are looking to boost a low quality signal throughout a larger area our commercial and industrial lines are ideal for spreading a boosted signal across higher square footage and at higher gains than our residential boosters.

 If you need a more fine-tuned reading of your decibels then you should use the field test mode.
 This will provide the most accurate signal strength reading.
 For more information about entering field test mode read our blog post.

 Devices running on more recent versions of iOS will need to follow a different way to access field test mode.
 This video by one of our vendors, RepeaterStore, provides a great updated guide.